takeAction/jekyll-now/_posts/2018-05-17-MySQL-Lock.md

     certain transaction isolation levels.

     Consistent reads ignore any locks set on the records that exist in the read view.
 (Old versions of a record cannot be locked; they are reconstructed by applying undo logs on an in-memory copy of the record.)

-    **All locks set by LOCK IN SHARE MODE and FOR UPDATE queries are released when the transaction is committed or rolled back.**

     > Locking of rows for update using SELECT FOR UPDATE only applies when autocommit is disabled (either by beginning transaction with
     > START TRANSACTION or by setting autocommit to 0.
 If autocommit is enabled, the rows matching the specification are not locked.

+  **All locks set by LOCK IN SHARE MODE and FOR UPDATE queries are released when the transaction is committed or rolled back.**

+### Secondary index

+### Clustered index

 ### Locks set by different sql

   A locking read, an UPDATE, or a DELETE generally set record locks on every index record that is scanned in the processing of the SQL statement.
 It does not matter whether there are WHERE conditions in the statement that would exclude the row.

   InnoDB does not remember the exact WHERE condition, but only knows which index ranges were scanned.

   The locks are normally next-key locks that also block inserts into the “gap” immediately before the record.
   However, gap locking can be disabled explicitly, which causes next-key locking not to be used.

   If a secondary index is used in a search and index record locks to be set are exclusive, InnoDB also retrieves the corresponding clustered index records and sets locks on them.